Click here to access digital press kit, including video interviews, broll, logos, fact sheets and high-quality photos.

 About the Holdsworth Partnership

-Partnering school districts receive a five-year, strategic investment that will help their districts grow strong, skilled leaders who create supportive environments in which teachers thrive, and all students are poised for success.
+Partnering school districts receive a multi-year, strategic investment that will help their districts grow strong, skilled leaders who create supportive environments in which teachers thrive, and all students are poised for success.

 All programming and support are covered at no cost by Charles Butt and other philanthropic supporters, estimated at $6 million per district.